Skyrizi for Psoriasis

 Yes, you will need to stop taking certain medications before joining the trial.
 Specifically, you must not have used biologic agents in the last 3 months, immunosuppressive medications in the last 4 weeks, or topical psoriasis treatments in the last 2 weeks before starting the trial.

-What data supports the effectiveness of the drug Skyrizi for treating psoriasis?
+What is the effectiveness track record for Skyrizi in treating psoriasis?

 Jaehwan Kim, MD, PhD